Memory Management in Heavy Charts

 const ctx = this.ctxPool[idx];

-// Reset state instead of reallocating to stay within 16.6ms frame budget
+// PERF: Reset state rather than reallocating to stay within the 16.6ms frame budget.

 ctx.clearRect(0, 0, this.pool[idx].width, this.pool[idx].height);